 Make sure your students aren’t hungry during school time.

 Here is one simple tip that can really make a big impact on your day!
 Make sure your students aren’t hungry during school time.
 If you think about it, what happens when you are hungry?
-Once your own stomach starts to protest that it is need of food, your mind can often think of little else.
+Once your own stomach starts to protest that it is in need of food, your mind can often think of little else.
 The same is true for students.

 Schedule a healthy mid-morning snack time.